George Hurst (artist)

-George Hurst (born 1933 Died 2022) is an American leather artist known for his contributions to leathercraft instruction.
+George Hurst (April 1, 1933 – September 13, 2022) was an American leather artist known for his contributions to leathercraft instruction.
 With nearly 8 million views on his leatherworking tutorial videos on YouTube, Hurst is recognized internationally as a teacher.
 His contributions to the leather industry over the last 50 years have been recognized with an Al Stohlman Award for Achievement in Leathercraft, the Lifetime Achievement Award by the International Federation of Leather Guilds, and the Master Leather Artisan Award by the Academy of Western Artists.

 Early life

 George Hurst was born in New Berlin, Pennsylvania in 1933.
 He was first introduced to leatherworking in shop class in highschool and began selling his work to family and friends.
 When Hurst joined the Army in 1952, he continued to pursue leathercraft as a profitable hobby.
 After he left the Army in 1955, he ran a furniture manufacturing business while operating his independent leather business as a part-time avocation before deciding to make a career of it.